Insider Selling: eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Sells 9,000 Shares of Stock

-eXp World Holdings, Inc. (NASDAQ:EXPI – Get Rating) CEO Glenn Darrel Sanford sold 9,000 shares of the stock in a transaction on Wednesday, August 3rd.
-The stock was sold at an average price of $15.58, for a total value of $140,220.00.
-Following the transaction, the chief executive officer now owns 42,034,338 shares of the company’s stock, valued at approximately $654,894,986.04.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+eXp World Holdings, Inc. (NASDAQ:EXPI – Get Rating) CEO Glenn Darrel Sanford sold 9,000 shares of eXp World stock in a transaction on Monday, August 8th.
+The shares were sold at an average price of $16.77, for a total value of $150,930.00.
+Following the completion of the transaction, the chief executive officer now owns 42,034,338 shares in the company, valued at $704,915,848.26.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.

 Glenn Darrel Sanford also recently made the following trade(s):